 The building shape is definitely worth noting.
 With the incorporation of additional glazing that overlaps the external east side of some balconies, sees the creation of what appears to be a curved building.
 With floor-to-ceiling glass in all apartments, an abundance of natural light and the beach views are brought in.

 The two-bedroom apartments range from 79m² to a sizable 131m², with variable balcony space for each floor plan.
 The design remains open-plan throughout all of the fifteen different floor plans.
-The building offers a state-of-the-art parking system called Hercules, designed to create valet-feel, “fuss-free parking”, providing extra security and damage protection for the vehicle too.
+The building offers a state-of-the-art parking system, designed to create valet-feel, “fuss-free parking”, providing extra security and damage protection for the vehicle too.
 The car parking system safely and securely parks your car for you from the ground level and returns the car to ground level when you are ready to go out again.

-Combined with a virtual concierge system, My Butler, which is designed to not only assist in booking both onsite facilities and local services (car-washes, cleaners, dry-cleaning) but provide a communication portal with building managers and strata managers, innovation is at the heart of the design.
+Combined with a virtual concierge system, My Butler, which is designed to not only assist in booking both onsite facilities and local services (car-washes, cleaners, dry-cleaning) but provide a communication portal with building managers and residents, innovation is at the heart of the design.
 Spyre Group has already introduced the My Butler system into a previously completed development.

-With a location towards at the Southern end of Broadbeach, the Elysian apartments will be tucked away from the bustling centre of the township, which is definitely an appealing aspect for owners.
+With a location towards the Southern end of Broadbeach, the Elysian apartments will be tucked away from the bustling centre of the township, which is definitely an appealing aspect for owners.

 A little further away, (only 600m behind Elysian) you’ll find Pacific Fair Shopping Centre, Woolworths and Coles, Gold Coast Exhibition Centre and The Star Casino — all within walking distance.

-Old Burleigh Road can be accessed from either Hooker Bulivard (coming off Southport Burleigh Road) or along the Gold Coast Highway.
+Old Burleigh Road can be accessed from either Hooker Boulevard (coming off Southport Burleigh Road) or along the Gold Coast Highway.
 The Elysian building is situated right on the corner of Old Burleigh Road, which runs parallel to the beach, and Margaret Street.
 There are three different resorts on Margaret Street, so expect to see quite a few tourists around the area (which is fairly standard for most suburbs on the Gold Coast).

 In the building itself, Elysian has a sauna room as well as a fully-equipped gym and yoga studio.
 Level 2 features a dining area for residents and their guests to enjoy.
 The pool, also situated on the second floor, has great views out to the ocean and architecturally designed glass panelling.